 During his undergraduate days in Nottingham, Dr Jack co-founded an extremely successful club night featuring every DJ from the “drum and bass” hall of fame over three years of monthly events, yet still managed to achieve a First Class degree in neuroscience.

 Daredevil Jack loves to travel: having surfed, climbed, dived, skated and white water rafted in various countries across the globe.

-Dr Jack writes a daily #Braintweet and a monthly blog on this website.
-He has also appeared on various regional and national radio stations discussing subjects such as the effects of partying hard on the human brain, different types of decision making strategies and how the brain’s response to beauty can be influenced by factors other than physical appearances.
+Dr Jack tweets several brain-related breakthroughs on a daily basis and a monthly blog on this website.
+He has also appeared on various regional and national radio stations discussing subjects such as the effects of partying hard on the human brain, the brain benefits of volunteering, effective decision making strategies, behavioural change and the brain’s responses to beauty, flirting and sexual attraction.
 He has also contributed to the health/science pages of the Mail on Sunday and London Lite.